Other Licenses & Endorsements in Illinois

 You may need a Illinois CDL depending on the type of vehicle you'll be driving.

 A school bus permit is necessary for anyone who drives a school's or religious institution's transportation vehicle over a regularly scheduled transportation route.
 Contrary to popular belief, a school bus permit is needed even if you are simply filling in on behalf of the regular school bus driver.

 If you would like a detailed list of all rules which apply to motorists working as school bus drivers, visit the IL SOS website or send your request to:

-- Secretary of State
+Secretary of State

-- Driver Services Department
+Driver Services Department

-- 2701 South Dirksen Parkway
+2701 South Dirksen Parkway

-- Springfield, IL 62723
+Springfield, IL 62723

 If you are in the process of seeking employment as a school bus driver, the school district representative in charge of the hiring process should be able to assist you in completing all of the necessary forms.
 For more information, please contact your local school district or the Illinois SOS.